History Major Requirements

 Lower division requirements

-At the lower-division level, students must complete ONE lower-division survey SERIES (two courses), and TWO other lower-division COURSES (for a total of four courses), all from the following list:
+Students must complete ONE SURVEY SERIES (two courses), and TWO OTHER COURSES (FOUR TOTAL), all from the following list:

 • HIST 1105: Making History